If you want to grow your business, simply storing contacts in your sales CRM is not enough.

 And while arranging that scheduled demo for them is certainly a priority, sending them a quick card or mentioning it on the call might be a thoughtful touch that goes a long way.

-Display all priorities for today
+See all priorities for the day

-Not all tasks are created equal.
+Not all CRM tasks are created equal.

 The Eisenhower Matrix neatly breaks down the tasks into Urgent and Important, Important and Less Urgent, Urgent and Less Important, and Less Important and Less Urgent.